saw-projects/kernel-modules/README.md

   3.)
 IN PROGRESS - Character Device module.

 Inpsiration and reference for the code is from _Linux Device Drivers_, 3rd Edition.
-Freely available here: https://lwn.net/Kernel/LDD3/